shree675/Knowvid19-India/README.md

 The app helps common folk realize the importance of their life, in essence.
 It keeps people updated and tends to bring about behavioural changes in one's own self.

 ## Features
-* Displays COVID-19 statistics in a simple yet convenient manner, with aesthetic UI.
+* Displays COVID-19 statistics in a simple yet convenient manner, with an aesthetic UI.
 * Provides statistics of 36 different regions of India.
 * Suports the widely loved dark mode feature.
 * 'Swipe down to refresh' involves an eye pleasing Bezier style refresh animation.